 The heart of our service is the proprietary online HTML generation engine we’ve developed.
-Our software and SQL database power everything we do - in essence becoming our toolkit.
+Our software powers everything we do - in essence becoming our toolkit.
 Here we provide a basic overview of the tools we have available.
 While in most cases there’s no need for our customers to become familiar with these, it may be useful as a way of understanding your program options - some things on your “wish list” that seem ridiculously complicated may turn out to be easy to accommodate.
 Our goal in constructing our toolkit is to be able to say yes to everything!

 Overview of Our “Behind the Scenes” Process: The master HTML code that we write for every project contains “if-then” logic.
 This logic then interacts with our generation engine as the user fills out the data entry form (or as spreadsheet-based user data is uploaded).
 For example, consider these three data elements that might appear “stacked” in a signature as follows: